Top 10 Highest Paying Jobs in Canada in 2026

 The NOC code for Cardiologist in Canada is 31100.

-Cardiologists diagnose and manage heart conditions using tests and interventions in Canada.
-Cardiology fellowships provide expertise in invasive procedures like angioplasties.
-High compensation mirrors rising cardiovascular disease rates and tech integration.
+Cardiologists in Canada diagnose and manage heart conditions using advanced tests and interventions.
+Cardiology fellowships provide expertise in invasive procedures such as angioplasties.
+High compensation reflects rising cardiovascular disease rates and increasing technological integration.

 Category Details